dhkwon03/timetable_maker/README.md

 # timetable_maker
-Timetable maker program by Doheon Kwon
+Timetable maker program by @dhkwon03

 A program that I created because I was upset while making a timetable plan.